• Skip to content

 Take each point and flush it out to reflect your church’s approach to each area.
 Discard the sections you don’t need and add those that may not be on this list.

-Use this as a guide and again, seek legal counsel to make sure you don’t expose your church.
+Use this as a guide, and again, seek legal counsel to ensure you don’t expose your church.

 Church Employee Policy Manual Content Outline